shahriarHasan09/PlatoonSAFE/README.md

 Implementation details of Runtime Manager
 =========================================

-The code of the Runtime Manager can be found in the directory\
+The code of the Runtime Manager can be found in the directory [runtimeManager](src/veins/modules/application/platooning/runtimeManager).
-$src/veins/modules/application/platooning/runtimeManager$.\
 The Runtime Manager is implemented as a separate module in the Plexe simulation framework. platooning application can access to it through the `onPlatoonBeacon()` method of the `Runtime Manager` interface.
 This method is called from platooning application every time a vehicle